How are students chosen for Summer Intensive?

 Are Summer Intensive students considered for Colorado Ballet Studio Company positions?

-Yes, students attending Summer Intensive are assessed for Colorado Ballet Studio Company and Pre-Professional Division.
+Eligible students attending Summer Intensive are assessed for Colorado Ballet Studio Company and Pre-Professional Division based on availability in both divisions.

 Is Summer Intensive required to apply for the Pre-Professional Division and/or Colorado Ballet Studio Company positions?

-Attendance of Summer Intensive is not required in order to apply for Pre-Professional Division or Studio Company.
+Attendance of Summer Intensive is not required in order to apply for Pre-Professional Division or Studio Company; however, students interested in these positions are encouraged to attend SI.